 Not surprisingly, FedEx also has an impressive Net Promoter Score of 56%, which gauges a company's performance, accountability, and growth potential in terms of customer satisfaction.
 Earning an even higher Net Promoter Score (81%) was tiny mortgage banker HomeBanc

 Just as David observed the differences between the two carriers, investors can witness disconnects in their everyday lives.
 Let's take movie viewing as an example.
 Are you a Netflix

 But the value of brand loyalty, product differentiation, and satisfied customers doesn't end there -- in fact, it can even trickle all the way down to the bottle in your hand.
 Think about it: An Anheuser-Busch

 As you research possible investments for your portfolio, think of how each company treats you, its customer.
 Fisher reminds us to observe, listen, take notes, and spread the word.
 And Rae cautions that a company that fails its customers will ultimately fail its shareholders.
 Sounds like good advice to me.

 I've provided but a short list of companies that get it right for their customers.
 For additional examples of firms that know how to wow -- and create the ultimate "experience" along the way -- I turn to David and his brother Tom.
 Together, in the Motley Fool Stock Advisor newsletter service, they uncover companies with a history of satisfying customers and shareholders alike.
 Satisfy, indeed: Since inception in 2002, their recommendations have outperformed the S&P 500 by more than 44 percentage points.

-To join them for a 30-day free trial of the service, including access to today's semiannual review of all of Tom's picks -- click here.
+To join them for a 30-day free trial of the service, click here.
 I know you'll be satisfied.